Welcome to ZelixOS

 Creating a Backup

-- Launch Zelix Backup from the application menu
+- Open Zelix Backup from the application menu

-- Choose backup destination (external drive, network location)
+- Choose a destination (external drive, network, or local folder)

 Restoring from Backup